BT Group

 1. Leverage BT Group's customer base to drive customer loyalty and increase market share: By leveraging its customer base of over 100 million people, BT Group can drive customer loyalty and increase market share.
 This can be done by offering competitive pricing, personalised services, and value-added products.
 Additionally, BT Group can use its customer base to develop innovative marketing strategies and promotions to attract new customers.

-2. Utilize mobile technology to enhance customer experience: BT Group can use mobile technology to provide customers with a seamless experience.
-This includes utilizing mobile apps to enable customers to access services, access account information, and make payments.
+2. Utilise mobile technology to enhance customer experience: BT Group can use mobile technology to provide customers with a seamless experience.
+This includesutilising mobile apps to enable customers to access services, access account information, and make payments.
 Additionally, BT Group can develop mobile solutions that enable customers to access services and support on the go.

 3. Diversify the product portfolio: BT Group should diversify its product portfolio to include new and innovative products.
 This can include launching new services such as broadband, digital TV, and mobile services.
 Additionally, BT Group can develop solutions to enable customers to access services across multiple devices.